dsmsuite/dsmsuite.github.io/user_guide.md

 *Figure 8: Model editing*

 ## Element Context Menu
+The context menu of an element allow:
+* Moving, creating, editing and deleting elements.
-A list of consumers and providers can be shown for an element.
+* Showing a list of consumers or providers of the selected element.
+* Showing a list of relations of the selected element.
+* Showing a detailed matrix of the selected element.

 ![Element context menu](https://dsmsuite.github.io/assets/img/features/element_context_menu.png "Queries")

 *Figure 9: Element Context Menu

 ## Relation Context Menu
-A list of consumers and providers can be shown for an element.
+The context menu of an relation allow:
+* Creating, editing and deleting relations.
+* Showing a list of relations of the selected cell.
+* Showing a detailed matrix of the selected cell.

 ![Element context menu](https://dsmsuite.github.io/assets/img/features/relation_context_menu.png "Queries")